 The overall winner of the 2018 poster competition was Libby from Cust School.
 Regional winners were Pippa from South Wellington Intermediate School, Ruby-Jean and Astra from Belmont School and Melody from Te Kāpehu Whetū.

-The Ministry of Health has information and links on their website – Consumer resources for antibiotic awareness.
+The Ministry of Health has information and links on its website – Resources for antibiotic awareness.

 Learn more about Totarol™ – the tōtara-based antibacterial plant extract .